Estimated reading time: 3 minutes

 Towing industry overview.

-Today’s cars are more efficient than ever before and experience fewer mechanical problems.
+Today’s cars are more efficient than ever and experience fewer mechanical problems.
 That said, towing businesses will continue to be called upon to transport automobiles involved in accidents and tow illegally parked vehicles.

 Set your towing business apart.